femidacosta/reading-notes/README.md

 # reading-notes

 ## Hi my name is Femi.
 I am learning to code.
-My interests are exploring new music *(always open for suggestions)* and creating artwork through visualising sound, I also like reserching innovative ideas within sceience, technology and architecture that positively impact humanity.
-I see collaboration and team thinking as the best way to enhance any project.
+My interests are exploring new music *(always open for suggestions)* and creating artwork through visualising sound, I also like reserching innovative ideas within science, technology and architecture that positively impact humanity.
+I really enjoy collaborating with people in all different types of projects.

 ## what is this website?